What is Vaginal Atrophy?

-Vaginal atrophy relates to the thinning and drying of the vaginal walls.
-This is a rather common condition, sometimes referred to as vulvo-vaginal atrophy (VVA) or atrophic vaginitis, which affects many women, most often following the menopause.
+Vaginal atrophy is the thinning and drying of the vaginal walls.
+This is a rather common condition, sometimes referred to as vulvo-vaginal atrophy (VVA), atrophic vaginitis or Genitourinary Syndrome of Menopause (GSM).

 While it can occur at any age, it is estimated that almost half of post-menopausal women experience vaginal atrophy.
 However, the condition is not widely discussed and as such, few seek treatment.
 Many women believe it is a normal consequence of menopause and resign themselves to suffering in silence.